TutuNotFound/TutuNotFound/README.md

   DNI : racist people, transphobic + homophobic people, tr*mp / epst*in supporters, HH/HB fans, qw*l supporters, and people less than 12.

-  dyllita if youre reading this, yes u can int bro
+  dyllita and fork, if youre reading this, yes u can int ure my friends